Staff of international civil servants

-Western Hemisphere Department: Covers 34 countries.
+Western Hemisphere Department (WHD): Covers 34 countries.
 Read bio of the Director, Alejandro Werner

 The IMF also has four support departments:

-Human Resources Department: Provides staff with a full range of information and personnel services.
+Human Resources Department (HRD): Provides staff with a full range of information and personnel services.
 Manages the system of compensation and benefits, oversees staff training, offers career and education counseling, and provides legal services.
-Read bio of the Director, Mark Plant
+Read bio of the Director, Kalpana Kochhar

-Secretary's Department: Organizes and reports on the activities of the IMF's governing bodies and provides secretariat services to them.
+Secretary's Department (SEC): Organizes and reports on the activities of the IMF's governing bodies and provides secretariat services to them.
 Assists management in preparing the work program of the Executive Board and other official bodies.
 Read bio of the Director, Jianhai Lin

 The IMF has small offices in countries around the world.
 These comprise resident representative posts; overseas offices (Guatemala City, New York, Paris, Tokyo, Warsaw); and regional technical assistance centers and training institutes.